J-Bourgeais/Projet.Aide.CP/README.md

    - Launch the GUI through the main class `Main.java` using your IDE or `mvn exec:java`.

 2. **Register**:
-   - Create a new account as a beneficiary or volunteer.
+   - Create a new account as a beneficiary, volunteer or structure.

 3. **Submit a Request** (Beneficiary):
    - Enter details for the help you need and submit the request.